 It is best to stay alert and aware of your surroundings in Italy, since its neighbors, France and Belgium, have been victims of terrorist attacks.
 However, Italy hasn't suffered from such occurrences.

 Scams do happen, during the holidays and summer when the number of visitors increases, so double check your change and negotiate everything in advance.

 Perugia, like other popular European destinations, is very safe for women travelers, so no need to worry there.
 Just don't do what you wouldn't in your own country.

 Perugia isn’t exactly the safest city in Italy, but it isn’t dangerous either.

-What strikes as weird most visitors who come to Perugia are the unfriendly people, usually with some kind of a forced politeness – that usually sticks until you really get to know them.
+What strikes as weird most visitors who come to Perugia are the unfriendly people, usually with some kind of forced politeness – that usually sticks until you get to know them.

 Just like all popular Italian cities, Perugia is a safe city, too.

 Violent crime is rarely reported and tourists are not likely to have any incidents involving anything more than petty crime.